almet/notmyidea/pages/projects.rst

 On my spare time, I contribute to open source projets, and hack a bit python, django and php.

+You can find all the projects I am involoved with
+`on my github page <http://github.com/ametaireau>`_

 Python
 ======